 Management monitors rolling cash flow forecasts on an ongoing basis to determine the adequacy of the liquidity position of the Group.
 This process also incorporates a longer term liquidity review to ensure refinancing risks are adequately catered for as part of the Group's strategic planning.
 The Group has considered the impact of the current credit crisis.
 The Group continues to benefit from its existing financing package and debt profile.
-In addition, the Group's operating activities are cash generative and expect to be so over the foreseeable future; the Group has committed undrawn facilities of €585 million at 31 December 2008; and the Group has cash and cash equivalents of €699 million at 31 December 2008.
-The maturity dates of the Group's main borrowing facilities as set out in Note 23 together with the liquidity analysis as set out in this note more fully describes the Group's longer term financing risks.
+In addition, the Group's operating activities are cash generative and expect to be so over the foreseeable future; the Group has committed undrawn facilities of €585 million at 31 December 2008; and the Group's main borrowing facilities as set out in Note 23 together with the liquidity analysis as set out in this note more fully describes the Group's longer term financing risks.